 As the business continues to grow, Cambly moved to a Heroku Enterprise plan to better manage their resources and explore new ones.
 The team is currently evaluating how Heroku Private Spaces could help them with dedicated resources and network flexibility.
 Cambly runs MongoDB Atlas on AWS which has a bandwidth cap on external network traffic.
 During the recent surge, the team had to split their database to avoid running out of network bandwidth.
 Private Spaces would provide a more robust and long-term solution by enabling internal routing between apps and their database within a dedicated private network.
 Cambly could put their MongoDB Atlas and Heroku application servers in the same VPC which has a 5x higher network cap than for external traffic.
 Heroku's enterprise-grade features will help Cambly better prepare for new surges of enthusiastic English learners in future.

-Learn more about Cambly in our blog post: How a Live Tutoring Platform Helps the Working World Get Ahead
+Read more about Cambly's story on the Heroku blog: How a Live Tutoring Platform Helps the Working World Get Ahead.

 Inside Cambly on Heroku